scientific-python/changelist/README.md

 # Sometimes pull requests introduce changes that should be listed in different
 # sections.
 For that reason, `pr_summary_regex` can match more than once and
 # this regex, `pr_summary_label_regex`, can be used to add independent labels
 # to each summary.
+These labels are sorted with the `label_section_map` the
-E.g. the example below will both match and go into separate
+# same way as regular pull request labels are.
+E.g. the example below will both
-# sections
+# match and go into separate sections:
 #
 # ```release-note {label="Bug fix"}
 # Make `is_odd()` work for negative numbers.